laminlabs/lamin-docs/docs/design.md

 LaminDB can be extended with modules building on the [Django](https://github.com/django/django) ecosystem.
 Examples are:

-- [bionty](./bionty): Registries for basic biological entities, coupled to public ontologies.
+- [bionty](./bionty): Basic biological ontologies, with easy import from >20 public ontologies
-- [pertdb](https://github.com/laminlabs/pertdb): Registries for samples, treatments, etc.
+- [pertdb](https://github.com/laminlabs/pertdb): Registries for perturbations (compounds, biologics, genetic interventions, etc.)

 If you'd like to create your own module: